Skip to content

 • How much deposit you have

-Don’t forget there’ll be other expenses, like surveys, mortgage fees, legal costs and stamp duty (or its equivalent) – so make sure you take these into account when working out how much you can afford to spend on a property.
+Don’t forget there’ll be other expenses when buying a home, like surveys, legal costs and stamp duty (or its equivalent if you’re living in Wales or Scotland).
+Make sure you take these into account when working out how much you can afford when it comes to buying a property.

-When considering mortgage affordability, it’s important to know that your home or property may be repossessed if you do not keep up with your mortgage repayments.
-Therefore, you need to ensure that you’re comfortable with the monthly repayments for your agreed term.
+It’s important to know that your property may be repossessed if you don’t keep up with your mortgage repayments.
+This means you need to be confident you can make the repayments every month for your agreed term.

 Mortgage calculators